linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 06 The Funding of the Bank/Chapter 13 Bank Capital Structure.md

 0. 9 \bigg [ 1 3 0 - \frac {D [ 1 .
 0 1 ]}{0 .
 9} \bigg ],
 $$

 since the borrowers repays the bank w.p.
-0.9 an amount  $130, and in this case the bank repays depositors D[1.01]/0.9.
+0.9 an amount  \$130, and in this case the bank repays depositors D[1.01]/0.9.
 If the borrower defaults, then by limited liability, the bank does not repay its depositors anything either.
 This pretax income in the state in which the borrower repays the bank is then multiplied by [1 - 0.3], where 0.3 is the tax rate, in order to arrive at the bank's net income.
-From this, the monitoring cost of$ 6 (to ensure choice of project G by the borrower) is subtracted.
+From this, the monitoring cost of\$ 6 (to ensure choice of project G by the borrower) is subtracted.

 The RHS of Equation (13.4) has the bank's net income if it does not monitor and hence project N is selected by the borrower.
 Solving Equation (13.4) as an equality yields the maximum value of  $D$  as: